Le6790/cs2610netcat/README.md

 it has served.
 It will then repeatedly serve the contents of http.headers and index.html to any browser which connects with it.

+To exit, press Ctrl-C twice in quick succession.

 You may edit either of http.headers and index.html as the program runs to observe the effects of